-Testimony, at the public hearing, disagreed with BDS Staff's characterization of Applicant's proposal as not being "large."
-Opponents referenced an earlier land use decision authored by this this Hearings Officer addressing the concept of "large" as the term is used in City Code 33.239.030 B.1 (see Exhibits H.24, H.24a, and H.30).
-BDS, in the Staff Report, stated:
+Testimony, at the public hearings before the Hearings Officer and the City Council, disagreed with BDS Staff's characterization of Applicant's proposal as not being "large."
+Opponents referenced an earlier land use decision authored by the Hearings Officer who heard the current case that addresses the concept of "large" as the term is used in City Code 33.239.030 B.1 (see Exhibits H.24, H.24a, and H.30).
+Findings in the BDS Staff Report stated:

 "staff challenges this assertion as the purpose statement identifies 'large' Group Living facilities.
 Staff finds that the 19-resident New Meadows facility should not be considered as a 'large' facility.
-As explained under criterion 33.815105.A.2 and B.2, the number of residents at the proposed New Meadows site will not exceed the number that would likely occupy six singledwelling residences that could be developed on the Subject Property.
+As explained under criterion 33.815105.A.2 and B.2, the number of residents at the proposed New Meadows site will not exceed the number that would likely occupy six single-dwelling residences that could be developed on the Subject Property.
 The physical size of the New Meadows development is not 'large'.
 The proposed scale, bulk of the buildings and the ancillary improvements such as parking and outdoor areas will not unduly affect the character of a residential area."

 The Hearings Officer reviewed his prior LU 08-166046 CU AD land use decision as it related to this approval criterion (City Code 33.805.040) and the relevant purpose statement (City Code 33.239.030 B.1).
-The Hearings Officer also notes that BDS Staff did not provide any legal analysis, related to the Hearings Officer's LU 08-166046 CU AD discussion/conclusion, to the term "large."
+The Hearings Officer also noted that BDS Staff did not provide any legal analysis, related to the Hearings Officer's LU 08-166046 CU AD discussion/conclusion, to the term "large."
 In LU 08-166046 CU AD, the Hearings Officer directly addressed the interpretation of "large" as that term is used in City Code 33.239.030 B.1.
-The Hearings Officer, in LU -166046 CU AD, concluded that:
+The Hearings Officer, in LU 08-166046 CU AD, concluded that: